siberoloji/siberoloji.github.io/content/en/blog/engineering/ai/2024-10-28-what-amount-of-resources-does-chatgpt-use-on-my-computer.md

 title: What Amount of Resources Does ChatGPT Use on My Computer?
 date: 2024-10-28T14:08:52+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
-description: In this blog post, we’ll explore the specific ways ChatGPT interacts with your computer and what impact it has on your device’s performance.
+description: In this article, we’ll explore the specific ways ChatGPT interacts with your computer and what impact it has on your device’s performance.
 url: /what-amount-of-resources-does-chatgpt-use-on-my-computer/
 featured_image: /images/artificialintelligence4.webp
 categories: